The Treachery Of Imaginary Data

 The object lesson of Magritte’s The Treachery of Images is that the representation of something is not the something itself.

 It was while writing this article, that I was inspired to put my own spin on Magritte’s masterpiece (above).
-No matter the clothes, the hair or the pronoun: a representation of a woman is not a woman.
+No matter the clothes, the hair, or the pronoun: a representation of a woman is not a woman.

-There’s only one area that I can think of in which which generalisations about women have proved to be useful - our data.
+There’s only one area that I can think of in which generalisations about women have proved to be useful - our data.
 Sex-based data saves women’s lives and improves our well-being.
 In fact, it improves everyone’s lives - on the provision that the picture it provides has material import.

 This is obvious and yet, for many years now, Australian government agencies have neglected to collect accurate and comprehensive sex-based data in favour of data on 'gender’.